 As economic activity increases as a result of a massive investment of public resources and a workforce in space begins producing something of economic value, the government begins to collect revenue in multiple forms (income taxes, corporate taxes, public-private gain share, etc.).
 At first, these revenues will be very modest and relatively small.
 But they will grow.

 In numbers, my simple model assumes the local space economy is zero at the start and grows at 15% annually.
 The tax rate is a flat rate of 20% on all income and economic activity.
 The model assumes after 10 years the size of that space based economy is barely $4 billion and tax revenue is less than $1 billion.
 Progress is slow.
 By Year 20, the space economy is just over $16 billion and tax revenue is $3.25 billion.
 It takes until Year 50 for the space economy to cross $1 trillion in size and the tax revenue is just over $215 billion.
 By Year 60, the space economy, continuing to grow at 15% per year, is $4.3 trillion in size and tax revenue is nearly $900 billion.
-The model assumes steady growth at 15% and a rapid increase in both the size of the space economy as well as the taxes that are collected.

 This model assumes that after a massive cumulative rate of investment over an extended period of time, that a significant, dynamic, and growing presence in space is rapidly building and that an economic ‘take-off’, a point of self-sustaining ignition, has occurred.
 At the point, public revenue from the space frontier matches public funds being invested and we have achieved a sustainable and growing economy in space that is creating a rapidly increasing sum in tax revenue.